ludwig-ai/ludwig-docs/docs/getting_started/installation.md

 pip install ludwig
 ```

+For large or long-running workloads, Ludwig can be run remotely in the cloud or on a private compute cluster using [`Ray`](/getting_started/ray).

 ### Install additional packages

 Optional Ludwig functionality is separated out into subpackages.
 Install what you need: